alxmrs/website/src/cssa.md

+---
-# CSSA ML Workshop: Machine Learning on the Edge
+title: CSSA ML Workshop: Machine Learning on the Edge

-_2021-04-05_
+date: 2021-04-05
+---

 The student org I used to be a part of (the
 [Cognitive Science Student Association](https://cssa-ucsd.org/))